EDU-Support/edu-hab/EDUHAB1-Tracker-Code/README.md

 The code has a cutdown function that sends GPIO pin 25 high on activation

 Parameters are set here:

 TopAlt = 12000 # Altitude in meters to cut off.
 CutOff = 25 # GPIO Pin in BCM mode to trigger DropDelay = 10 # Delay in seconds to disable the GPIO pin after it's been "dropped"

-To test the coudown logic set this line to True
+To test the cutdown logic set this line to True

 ##--------------##
 TESTING = False ## If you want to test the Cut Off, Enable this (True).